Complete Guide to VAT in Hungary: Rates, Registration, and Reporting Explained

 Local Businesses

 Article 317 of the Hungarian VAT Law stipulates that almost all transactions, such as cross-border and B2C sales, must be reported to the Tax Administration in real time.
 Mandatory real-time reporting was introduced in 2018 and is done through the government portal Online Számla.
+Once the invoices are finalized through an appropriate billing system, the transaction data is sent to the Tax Administration in an XML file.

 Non-Resident Businesses